Comic-Con-Museum/ccm-android/README.md

 # Comic-Con Museum Android App

-Welcome to the Comic-Con Museum Android app component.
+The Comic-Con Museum Android App enhances audience experience and access through in-gallery augmented reality, game-based progress tracking, and ability to explore an extensive library of exhibition content.

 The Museum's app is currently comprised of two components:
 Native Android, and [Unity/Vuforia AR](TODO).
 This is the repo for the Native Android component.

 Check out our [contribution guidelines](TODO) to get started.